magento/devdocs/src/guides/v2.4/graphql/mutations/update-cart-items.md

 ## Example usage

-The following example changes the quantity of cart item `13`.
+The following example changes the quantity of cart item `MjQ=`.
 The new quantity is `3`.

 **Request:**